jaxondl/StoChemSim/README.md

 ## Wolfram Language Package Setup Instructions

+**Note:** requires Wolfram Mathematica version 12.

-Installation instructions: Drop StoChemSim.wl, CRNSimulator.m, and the "StoChemSimSequential" directory in the Mathematica Applications directory.
+**Installation instructions:** Drop StoChemSim.wl, CRNSimulator.m, and the "StoChemSimSequential" directory in the Mathematica Applications directory.
+This will allow the package to be loaded using "<<StoChemSim`" in Mathematica.

-This directory can be opened with "SystemOpen@FileNameJoin[{$UserBaseDirectory, "Applications"}]" in Mathematica.
+The Mathematica Applications directory can be opened with "SystemOpen@FileNameJoin[{$UserBaseDirectory, "Applications"}]" in Mathematica.

 Demo notebooks can be found in the WolframNotebooks directory.

 ## Sequential Command Line Tool Setup Instructions

-**Step 1:** Using a command line front end, navigate to the StoChemSimSequential directory.

-**Step 2:** Assuming C++ 11 is installed, compile the relevant .cpp files.

-For direct SSA, enter the following command: g++ =std=c++11 driverSSA.cpp ./common/\*.cpp ./directMethodSSA/\*.cpp

-For BTL, enter the following command: g++ =std=c++11 driverBTL.cpp ./common/\*.cpp ./boundedTauLeaping/\*.cpp
+**Step 1:** Ensure that TARGET_CUDA is set to OFF and then build with CMake.

-**Step 3:** Run the executable.
-The command line arguments should be entered in the following order: input file path, output file path, tEnd, flag(s).
+**Step 2:** Run the executable.
+The command line arguments should be entered in the following order: executable name, input file path, output file path, tEnd, flag(s).

-Example: ./a.out ./inputs/large_crn.txt ./output.txt 0 -fo
+Example: ./stochemsim_direct ./inputs/large_crn.txt ./output.txt 0 -fo

 ## Parallel Command Line Tool Setup Instructions
 **Step 1:** Download Boost version 1.75.0 and install it.
 Ensure that Boost's root is on your system's PATH variable.